Dario Resta: Comeback years

 In 1923 Resta returned to racing at the age of 39, making his first appearance in Beverly Hills, California.
 Next, he made another attempt at Indianapolis but was forced out of the race after 225 mi.
 Racing again in Europe, Resta finished 3rd in the Penya Rhin Grand Prix and won the voiturette class at the Spanish Grand Prix.
 He drove for Sunbeam in the 1924 season with teammates Henry Segrave and Kenelm Lee Guinness.

 Death

-Dario Resta was killed in England on 3 September 1924 at the age of 42 when his car crashed at Brooklands while trying for a new land speed record.
+Resta was killed in England on 3 September 1924 at the age of 42 when his car crashed at Brooklands while trying for a new land speed record.
 Resta was driving a Sunbeam when a belt on his car broke on the second lap and punctured his tyre sending him out of control.
 The car crashed through a corrugated iron fence on the Railway Straight and caught fire.

 This accident also hospitalized his riding-mechanic, Bill Perkins, causing him to miss the San Sebastian Grand Prix a few weeks later.
 Perkins was Sunbeam driver Kenelm Lee Guinness's regular mechanic and so was substituted by Tom Barrett.
 Guinness suffered a serious crash during this race, in which Barrett was killed and this accident led to the end of the practice of carrying riding-mechanics during races.

+Awards and honors

+Resta has been inducted into the following halls of fame: